ToniBirat7/ToniBirat7/README.md

 ---

 <p align="center">
-  🧘‍♂️ <strong>Build fairly.
+  <strong>Build fairly.
 Smile honestly.
-Code like it's hymn, and win.</strong> 🧘‍♀️
+Code like it's hymn, and win.</strong>
 </p>

 ---

 <p align="center">
-  🌐 <em>Let’s connect this universe, one bit at a time.</em>
+  <em>Let’s connect this universe, one bit at a time to make it a better place to live.</em>
 </p>